The media wing of Primary & Secondary. Videos, articles, pictures – all propaganda.

 Served on active duty in the US military for eight years with a specialty in communications.
 Matt assists in moderation and management of the P&S Facebook groups, P&S blog, P&S forum, and P&S media group.

 Active Law Enforcement background since before the turn of the century in the middle of no where.
-Firearms instructor, armorer, hangs out at DARC, has attended numerous training courses including DARC, Follow Through Consulting, EAG, TMacs, and more boring mandatory popo training you can shake a stick at.
+Firearms instructor, armorer, has attended numerous training courses including DARC, Follow Through Consulting, EAG, TMacs, and more boring mandatory popo training you can shake a stick at.
+Has died a million deaths by powerpoint.
 He has written for RECOIL Magazine, Breach Bang Clear, Soldier Systems Daily and Monderno.
 Enjoys long walks on the beach, blah blah blah… Known as Matt Prime or Riafdnal in some circles.

 Michael Bronson is an OIF (Karbala & Babil Province) & OEF (Arghandab River Valley) Infantry veteran with a FID deployment to Romania.
 He served as a Breacher, Designated Marksman, and Team Leader.